 The Games Referee Administrator (or his/her designee) will be available and will make assignment adjustments as necessary.
 All referee game assignments will be posted.
 Referee teams shall report to their assigned fields at least 20 minutes prior to game time.

-Referees shall officiate each game in accordance with FIFA Laws of the Game except as modified by AYSO in the AYSO National Rules and Regulations or these Games rules.
+Referees shall officiate each game in accordance with IFAB Laws of the Game except as modified by AYSO in the AYSO National Rules and Regulations or these Games rules.

 The game scores as recorded on the game cards shall be the official scores.
 Referees shall submit all game cards as instructed as the end of each game.
 The game cards will be available for completing any paperwork or reports at the Games headquarters.